Ririe's Hayes signs with Edmonds Community College volleyball

-This milestone went to Erith Hayes, who signed her letter of intent Wednesday afternoon with Edmonds Community College in the foyer of Ririe's gym in the presence of family members, administrators, friends and classmates.
+This milestone went to Erith Hayes, who signed her letter of intent last week with Edmonds Community College in the foyer of Ririe’s gym in the presence of family members, administrators, friends and classmates.
 The two-year school is a member of the Northwest Athletic Conference (NWAC) and is located in Lynnwood, Wash., about 16 miles north of Seattle.

 Although she did not know the exact year Ririe’s last volleyball recruit signed with a college, Hayes knew she was the first in a long time.